BLSHEE22/four-part-composer/README.md

 - Implement function to keep the contour the same for the b section (interval check)
 - Implement function that intersperses rests in a tone row (same count that are in prime)
 - Implement set-matrix function
-- Implement ability to choose instrument for solo
-- Implement 'melody analyzer'
 - Implement metric change ability
 - Implement tempo change ability
 - Implement 'key-defining scale degrees' that hold more weight